User Guide

 Sorting

-Use the sort controls at the bottom of the sidebar to reorder devices by watts, amps, or load.
-You can also drag to reorder manually, or swipe to delete.
+The sort controls at the bottom of the sidebar reorder devices by watts, amps, or load.
+You can also drag cards around manually, and swipe left to delete.

 Viewing Device Details

-Tap any device in the sidebar to see its full detail page.
+Tap a device in the sidebar to open its full detail page.
+You'll find six cards:

 What you'll see

-• Output — watts, amps, load %, voltage, frequency, apparent power, and online/battery status
+• Output.
+Watts, amps, load %, voltage, frequency, apparent power, and whether the UPS is online or on battery.

-• Battery — charge percentage, estimated runtime, battery status, voltage, and health
+• Battery.
+Charge %, estimated runtime, battery status, voltage, and health.

-• Info — serial number, location, uptime, model, ratings, and firmware.
-Right-click to copy all values.
+• Info.
+Serial, location, uptime, model, ratings, and firmware.
+Right-click to copy the whole block.

 When a device is offline

-If PollWatt can't reach a device, you'll see a red banner saying "Unable to reach device" with the time since the last successful response.
-If the device has never connected, a large "No Data" message appears in place of metric cards.
+If the app can't reach a device, you'll see a red banner saying "Unable to reach device" along with the time since the last successful poll.
+If it has never connected at all, a big "No Data" message shows up where the cards would be.

 When a UPS is on battery

-An orange banner appears at the top of the detail page showing estimated runtime remaining.
+An orange banner appears at the top of the detail page with an estimate of how much runtime you have left.

 Understanding the colors